kiboschool/course-c4s-writing/src/communicating-for-success/final-assessments.md

   - What you hope your project will accomplish.
 Describe the lives of the people your project will serve after your project is implemented.
   - How you will measure the impact of your project.

-3) **A 1-2 minute video pitching your project idea.**

-In addition to you receiving a final grade for this project, submissions will be reviewed by a judging panel from the Kibo community, and **4 submissions will receive USD 250 to implement their project**.

 ### Submission